luckman212/obsidian-reset-font-size/README.md

 ## What

 This is a small plugin I wrote that aims to solve that problem by adding a button and a command to reset the font size back to a user-configurable default value.
-Yes, you can also do this manually from Settings > Appearance > Font Size, but this is faster.
+Yes, you can also do this manually from Settings > Appearance > Font Size, but this is faster (and optionally resets both the font size and the global window zoom level in one step).

 ## How